Stage 1 - Be informed

 South Australians were also invited to share their perspectives online via social media and at hosted community events across the state.
 This program was designed to ensure that people from all backgrounds and locations had the opportunity to get involved and have their say.

-Click here to view the full schedule of the state-wide engagement program from July to October.
+Click here to view the full schedule of visited locations during the state-wide engagement program.

 Following the state-wide program, the 50 members of Citizens’ Jury One reconvened and were joined by an additional group of randomly selected South Australians.
 This larger Jury of more than 300 people assembled across three weekends in October and November for Citizens’ Jury Two.